École française de Lausanne-Valmont

 École française de Lausanne-Valmont is a Catholic French international school in Lausanne, Switzerland.
 It serves levels maternelle (preschool) through terminale, the final year of lycée (sixth form college/senior high school).
 The Marcelline Sisters of Milan established the school in 1963.
 As of 2016 it has over 400 students.

 Accreditation

-École française VL's (upper) secondary education (Middle and High School) is not approved as a Mittelschule/Collège/Liceo by the Swiss Federal State Secretariat for Education, Research and Innovation (SERI).
+École française VL's (upper) secondary education (Middle and High School) is not accredited as a Mittelschule/Collège/Liceo by the Swiss Federal State Secretariat for Education, Research and Innovation (SERI).